srbarton43/bridge-construction/README.md

 There are two cases:
 - If there are still cars on the bridge, the thread will signal (MAX_CARS - NUM_CARS_ON_BRIDGE) threads waiting on HANOVER_SIDE_CVAR.
 - Else, if there are no cars on the bridge, the exiting thread signals (MAX_CARS) threads waiting on the opposite side of the bridge.

+## Testing

+There are a variety of tests that the simulation can perform using CLI arguments.
+For MODE 0, the program randomly assigns each thread a direction, performing a test on random interleaving.
+In MODE 1, cars only head to hanover, and in MODE 2, cars only head to norwich.
+And in MODE 3, cars arrive perfectly alternating in direction, testing for alternate interleavings.
+To test, I ran the `testing.sh` to test each different mode.
+Furthermore, I ran MODE 0 many times to witness whether expected behavior was upheld.
+For each test, I compiled the program with the debug flag enabled for a more verbose display of each thread.
+After no bugs were exposed through testing, I further looked into the logic of the program to double check that the design made sense.